MaskingTechnology/jitar/documentation/03_runtime_services.md

 ## Server options

-Additionally thare are some general options that can be used to configure the server.
+Additionally there are some general options that can be used to configure the server.

 * **loglevel** - The log level of the server.
 This can be one of the following: ``debug``, ``info``, ``warn``, ``error`` (optional, default ``info``).
 * **config** - The path to the service configuration file (optional, default ``./config.json``).